 I wanted to capture the texture of brushstrokes and fingerprints and the glowing quality of light through paint, but have more control over the image detail.
 To help with both the motion and the mechanical detail I wanted to be able to “rotoscope”, or trace over reference images, frame by frame.
 And I would need to work on multiple layers to keep the detailed backgrounds from needing to be constantly repainted.

-My very supportive father, Dan Strom, provided a small portable monitor from his IT company and built the wooden frame I designed to surround it.
+My very supportive father, Dan Strom, loaned me a small portable monitor and built the wooden frame I designed to surround it.
 I had several panes and strips of thin glass cut to size, which could be layered over top of the monitor, with spacers in-between so wet paint wouldn’t smear.
 My reference footage was played out to the small monitor under the glass.

 A DSLR camera was suspended over top, controlled by a computer running the stop motion software Dragonframe.
 I can’t say enough good things about the company who makes this awesome and affordable software – their website is a wonderful technical resource, and their service and products are excellent.
 I was able to preview, onion skin, capture, play back, and do rough composites of different layers as I painted, using this great software and it’s keypad controller.